The Department of Housing is dedicated to promoting a culture of sustainability and improving the quality of on-campus life.

 Are you a student living in a residence hall who is looking to decrease your environmental footprint?
 Want to compete against your floor mates for bragging rights, and against other floors for prizes?

-Fill out this certification form to get started, and explore the other pages on this site for tips and tricks to boost your score!
+Fill out this certification form to get started.
+Be sure to explore the other pages on this site for tips and tricks to boost your score!

-If 50% of your floor achieves Green Resident Status, together you’ll be a Green Certified Floor.
-Not only do all Green Floors get a sweet certificate to display, but the highest scoring floor also wins a zero-waste finals party complete with dinner from a Sustainable Pittsburgh Restaurant!
+If 50% of your floor achieves Green Resident Status, together you’ll earn a certificate and be a Green Certified Floor.
+The highest scoring floor also wins a zero-waste finals party complete with dinner from a Sustainable Pittsburgh Restaurant!